akojo/quickfind/README.md

 ```

 As you can see, all the results contain the letters "ABBA" in order, but the
-paths where the letters are next to each other were given first.
+paths where the letters are consecutive were given first.

 Or, maybe I'd like to go see the tracks on the 'Sabbath Bloody Sabbath' album: